 In order to determine which dimensions are relevant for a specific dataset, Butler has the concept of a "dataset type".
 A dataset type gives a name to the combination of the list of relevant dimensions, an abstraction around the Python type it corresponds to, and whether or not it is a calibration dataset.
-A calibration dataset is a dataset that is associated with a data coordinate (for example an instrument and detector) but can be used for calibrating datasets, such as those used for instrument signature removal, that is additionally associated with a temporal validity range.
 The name of the dataset type itself does not matter, but it is important that the names are used consistently because they are critical when constructing pipelines.
-Raw data are commonly given the dataset type raw and the LSST science pipelines use dataset type names such as diffim (difference image), defects (pixel defect masks), and bias (processed biases), with the intent being for the name to be descriptive enough for a science user to have a good idea as to what type of data it represents.
+Raw data are commonly given the dataset type raw and the LSST science pipelines use dataset type names such as calexp (calibrated exposure), defects (pixel defect masks), and bias (processed biases), with the intent being for the name to be descriptive enough for a science user to have a good idea as to what type of data it represents.

 The abstraction around the Python type is called a "storage class".
 The Butler's main job is to store Python objects somewhere and to retrieve them again.
 We use storage classes to map a name to a Python type and allow additional configuration to be associated with the Python type such as whether Butler can treat the type as a composite and what parameters can be included in the retrieval to modify the returned object.
 Composites can be important in that some pipelines may, for example, only need to take a WCS or a pixel mask as input and do not want the entire calibrated exposure to be loaded.
-A storage class can declare the components it allows and then declare the associated storage classes of each component.
+A storage class can declare the components it allows and then declares the associated storage classes of each component.